A New Heaven and a New Earth

 A Sermon on Revelation 21:1Read more

-The idea of Christian hope is criticized by the world as a mere “fantasy.”
+The idea of Christian hope is criticized by the world as a mere fantasy.
 It seems foolish to many because of the proliferation of wars, chaos, and political tension across the globe.
-Dr. Martyn Lloyd-Jones teaches us in this sermon on Revelation 21:1 that hope is a main characteristic of the Gospel itself and is the message of the Bible.
-Hope is an anchor for our souls in the midst of chaos, not a reason for cynicism and disbelief.
+In this sermon on Revelation 21:1 titled “A New Heaven and a New Earth,” Dr. Martyn Lloyd-Jones teaches that hope is a main characteristic of the gospel itself and is the message of the Bible.
+Hope is an anchor for souls in the midst of chaos, not a reason for cynicism and disbelief.
 It is both optimistic and pessimistic at the same time.
-It is pessimistic as it reveals to us the truth of our human condition.
-In stark and realistic terms, the Bible gives us the diagnosis of the human heart as sinful and separated from God.
+It is pessimistic as it reveals to the truth of the human condition.
+In stark and realistic terms, the Bible gives the diagnosis of the human heart as sinful and separated from God.
 This condition is true of every leader in the world.
-This is true but this is not where we, the believers, are left!
-The Bible gives us an explanation for our condition and also gives the hope of a new heaven and new earth where sorrow and sin are no more.
-Dr. Lloyd-Jones encourages our hearts in this sermon with the reminder that the Gospel is immediately pessimistic but ultimately, and gloriously, optimistic.
-We are reminded to set our eyes on the things of heaven as we await the new heaven and new earth.
+This is true but this is not where believers are left.
+The Bible gives an explanation for the human condition and also gives the hope of a new heaven and new earth where sorrow and sin are no more.
+Dr. Lloyd-Jones encourages hearts in this sermon with the reminder that the gospel is immediately pessimistic but ultimately, and gloriously, optimistic.
+Listeners are reminded to set their eyes on the things of heaven as they await the new heaven and new earth.

 Additional Scripture Translations

 The New Heaven and Earth

 1Then I saw a new heaven and a new earth; for the first heaven and the first earth passed away, and there is no longer any sea.

 Revelation 21:1, King James Version (KJV)